meetkabeershah/meetkabeershah.github.io/_posts/2015-10-2-moving-to-plesk.md

 Shared hosting reduces site costs by **10x** - the actual benefit of choosing it.

-At the same time, yop lose that tight control offered by cloudy options.
+At the same time, you lose that tight control offered by cloudy options.
 Easiness of scalability etcetra.

 Overall, I didn't found it so imprerssive.